AllonKleinLab/PBA/README.md

 ## Testing ##

+We include the data from (ref 2) as example datasets.
+There are two examples:

+1. To reproduce the PBA results used for Figure 1 of (ref 2), run the following command

+    `blah blah`

-To test CoMEt, run the following commands:
+1. To reproduce the PBA results used for Figures 2-4 of (ref 2), run the following command

-    cd test
-    python test.py

-The tests are successful if the last line of the text printed to the terminal is `"PASS"`.
+ `blah blah`

 ## Reference ##